 Start with the planned ceremony time and work backwards.
-You can then fit everything else neatly into place by doing this.
+Everything else neatly into place if you do this.

 Most couples don’t want to be seen by their guests before the wedding.
-If your wedding ceremony is scheduled for 4:30 p.m. at a local church.
-You must be at the church and in your waiting room AT LEAST 1/2 hour before the ceremony.
-Guests usually arrive at least 1/2 hour beforehand and sometimes earlier.
-To be on the safe side, arrive at the church an hour ahead of time so guests don’t see you.
+If your wedding ceremony is scheduled for 4:30 p.m. at a local church you should be at the church and in your waiting area 1/2 hour before the ceremony.
+(Guests usually arrive at least 1/2 hour beforehand and sometimes earlier.)

 The first timeline, below, is for the couple who decides not to see each other before the ceremony.
 The second is for the couple who decides to see each other before the ceremony and do most of their pictures beforehand.

-Later in this post we’ll go over what happens after the ceremony if you don’t see each other before the wedding, especially important for those couples since the most important photographs will be done after the ceremony.
+Later, I’ll go over what happens after the ceremony if you don’t see each other before the wedding, especially important for those couples since the most important photographs will be done afterwards.

-Please note: We’re not including what is essentially a duplicate schedule for the groom.
+Please note: I’m not including what is essentially a duplicate schedule for the groom.
 The times are a little different for the groom and the groom usually arrives at the church before the bride.

 Finally, if you don’t see each other, consider two photographers; one to photograph the bride getting ready and the other to photograph the groom getting ready.
 But an experienced wedding photographer can do both.